Annual Budget

 Comparison to Other Councils

-The below graphs show how Moira compared to other Councils in 2020/21.
+The below graphs illustrate how Moira Shire compared to other large rural Councils in 2022/23.

 Further information